 Standard: More than 5 new positive cases per 100,000 people within the past 1 week in the applicable prefecture, and more than 50% of new cases have an untraceable source of infection.

 Update: To be made every Friday for the following week from Monday to Sunday.
-However, if an area is declared to be under a state of emergency during the applicable period, the area is designated as a Special Alert Infection Area immediately after the declaration.
+However, if an area is designated to be under a state of emergency or stricter containment measures during the applicable period, the area is designated as a Special Alert Infection Area immediately after the designation.

 ※Commuting and shopping across neighboring prefectures are exeptions if they are necessary for your daily life.